lightward/mechanic-tasks/docs/sync-order-timeline-comments-to-the-customer-note/README.md

 # Sync order timeline comments to the customer note

-Tags: Sync, Timeline, Comments, Customer Notes, Orders
+Tags: Comments, Customer Notes, Orders, Sync, Timeline

 This task scans all orders (optionally filtering by the query of your choice), and copies any new timeline comments to the customer's note.
 Useful for getting a snapshot of order activity when looking at the customer's record.
 Runs manually, hourly, and/or daily.